zl3263/Final_Proj/preprocessing1.md

 ### Seperate the observations:

-so I would like to seperate one and 3 comparables with into four subset with same variable names for further processing.
+so I would like to separate one and 3 comparables with into four subset with same variable names for further processing.

 delete `distance_from_co_op_in_miles*` to make the variables consistent